shcorya/distributed-workers/README.md

 Numbers related to in-process jobs (numbers ready, delayed, total, etc.) can be viewed in Beanstalk console at [manager.edge-demo.site:8082](http://manager.edge-demo.site:8082).
 Note that if the queue is full, the number of `current-jobs-reserved` is equal to the number of worker processes.

+*Note: It may be necessary to refresh the page after loading Beanstalk console.*

 ![beanstalk-console](./assets/beanstalk-console-screenshot.png)

 ## Trade-offs and Limitations